 - They have their own Statue of Liberty in the city.
 Can you find it?
 It shouldn’t be too hard, as they actually have five in Paris!

 - City of Lights refers to the number of intellectuals living in Paris and not the lights as many think.
-Paris is home of many painters, writers, and other intellectuals.
+Paris is home to many painters, writers, and other intellectuals.

 - Though, a fun fact about Paris is that they were one of the first cities in the world to have street lights.